liveryvideo/docs/docs/customer-interactive-api.md

 # Livery Video Interactive API

-This document describes the API calls that are available to customers.
-These calls can be used by application administrators to retrieve restricted data.
+This page describes the API calls that are available to customers.
+These calls can be used by application administrators or developers to retrieve restricted data.

 For more information regarding domain & paths, ask for the URL from Livery support.

+## Rate limits

+These API's are not ment to be used directly in frontend applications.
+Make sure a backend is put in between to cache the responses and prevent hitting the rate limits.

+The API calls are rate limited to 30 calls per minute per customer.
+This means that it combines the request count for all streams of a customer.
+If this limit is exceded the server will return a response with a 429 HTTP status code.

-## Pull restricted broadcast data
+## Pull API

 Authorized customers are allowed to access Livery interactive restricted API calls.
 Authorization will be done via an API key that can be retrieved from the Livery interactive portal.